Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 A handmade shawl is like a hug you can wear.
 It is such a beautiful thing to make and to receive.
 Take it one step further with some mindfulness and intention.

-So, what is a prayer shawl anyway?
 It’s whatever you want it to be!
 In its simplest form, it is keeping the recipient in your thoughts and prayers while you’re making the shawl.
 You can make a prayer shawl to honor a special occasion like a birthday or anniversary.
 You can make a prayer shawl to offer comfort in a time of struggle like a recent death or disease diagnosis.
 There’s no wrong way to crochet a prayer shawl!

-So, is it like religious?
+So, is it like religion?
 Well, it doesn’t have to be.
 You can pray for the person.
 Or you can just think about them while you make the shawl.
 You can focus on a specific mantra or poem that holds some significance to you.
-Or you can try to capture a specific feeling or mood – like happiness, healing, comfort, guidance, graduation and more.
+Or you can try to capture a specific feeling or mood – like happiness, healing, comfort, guidance, graduation, and more.
 It’s the thought that counts – literally!

 Featured Video for Crocheted Prayer Shawl